With one single goal: speaking to the hearts of the people in the audience.

 So, would you like to be this speaker that people come to listen to?
 Then forget techniques.

 Literally: ‘forget’ them, even if you know them.
 But let me first explain ‘techniques.’
 A term is just a sticker on a concept.
-Most important is the concept: the (thinking about the) piece of reality denoted by the term.
+Most important is the concept.
 You follow me?
 With ‘technique,’ I mean here everything that you consciously do to directly control the human aspects of a situation.
-This is not about sound and light technology or other purely instrumental things.
-It’s about you, the audience, the communication, the connection, the inspiration, the influence you desire to have, the disruption to and from the heart…
+This is not about sound technology or other purely instrumental things.
+It’s about you, the audience, the communication, the connection, the inspiration, the influence you desire to have…

-In order to influence and inspire (and disrupt), you need to have your heart on stage.
+In order to inspire, you need to have your heart on stage.

 And for this, you need to ‘forget’ techniques in a transition to, well, ‘art.’
 One can recognize it in any great artist.
 Also as a speaker, it’s a nice endeavor to try and put some art in your performance, isn’t it?

 This is not about ‘bringing show on stage’.
 Some cultures favor ‘show on speaking stage’, while others do explicitly not like it.
-Art – I mean in a general sense – may well transcend every culture.
+Art – I mean in a general sense – may transcend every culture.
 May then the art of speaking internationally have some influence on bringing all peoples together?
 A very nice thought indeed.
-According to me, it’s also a realistic one.
+According to me, it’s also realistic.

 Let’s look at the subject by examples now.

 One example: the power of silence-on-stage.
 As a speaker, you can ‘command the audience with silence.’
 This can be done technically: silence as in no-sound.
 With heart involved, however, it’s more about the fullness of this silence.
 This is something you can give attention to.
-Silence then becomes a medium full of waves of communication even if it takes only a few seconds.
+Silence then becomes a medium full of communication even if it takes only seconds.
 ‘Forget’ the technique.
-‘Be’ the silence itself.
+‘Be’ the silence.

-Another example: some inexperienced speakers tend to say annoyingly many ‘euh-s’ on stage.
-A technique may be to learn to be attentive to this and then try to not say ‘euh’ anymore.
+Another example: some tend to say annoyingly many ‘euh-s’ on stage.
+A technique may be to learn to be attentive and try to not say ‘euh’ anymore.
 But, from your heart, why do you say ‘euh’?
 One of the reasons may be to avoid silence.
 Thus: if you let the silence speak, if you let it be filled with meaning – a heartful endeavor – you will notice that the ‘euh’ may be needed less and less.